What are the Top 10 Strategic Technologies You Should Know About (Part 1)?

-Looking at how artificial intelligence would affect and change the way things work at present and in the future is a good way to appreciate this piece of technology.
+Looking at how artificial intelligence would affect and change the way things work at present and in the future is a good way to appreciate strategic technologies.
 It also helps to see what possible use cases are there, allowing you to come up with a value proposition for your own business.
 While only a small portion of businesses has deployed AI for their operations; it is going to change soon.
 Are you going to be left behind while your competitors make their machineries smarter?

-Machine learning, artificial intelligence, intelligent things, and analytics, might be all big deals, but these are not the only things you should keep in mind.
+Machine learning, artificial intelligence, intelligent things, and analytics, might be all big strategic technologies, but these are not the only things you should keep in mind.

 Photo courtesy of Hyper Island Singapore (Flickr).